The nutrition app bringing health to everyone through inclusive design

 Translating complex nutritional science and diverse user needs into an accessibility-first experience meant embracing the POUR principles (Perceivable, Operable, Understandable, Robust) and conducting regular audits with Apple’s tools.

-The InspiringApps team worked hand-in-hand with GNI through weekly check-ins from concept development through launch and beyond, ensuring nutritional expertise and technical implementation remained perfectly aligned.
-What began as app development evolved into an enduring technology partnership focused on advancing health equity through inclusive design.
+InspiringApps worked alongside GNI through weekly check-ins from concept through launch and beyond — keeping nutritional expertise and technical implementation in sync across every iteration.
+What started as app development has grown into an enduring technology partnership.

 ”The InspiringApps team has been amazing to work with.
 They did an excellent job creating our first app and have remained supportive partners and collaborators as our small business moves forward.
 [The team] has recently supported us through collaborating on grant proposals, further demonstrating their commitment to supporting our work to improve the health of vulnerable populations through technology.”